vvuksan/dbrestadmin/API.md

 ## Databases

-Databases represents all database (servers) defined
+Databases represents all database (servers) dbrestadmin knows of.
+These are defined in conf.php

 ### List Resource